Anabolic steroids and testosterone

 As a result of use, men may experience chest pain and gynecomastia.
 This is because the testosterone and some of the anabolic steroids are aromatized into estrogen [27, 28, 29].

 In female users, testosterone and anabolic steroids induce the excessive growth of body hair, the lowering of the voice, reduction in breast size, balding, the enlargement of the clitoris, skin problems, and menstrual cycle disturbances.
 Some of these changes may be permanent [25].
+Read more about special characteristics of doping in women.

 In adolescents, growth may stop, leading to short stature [25].
 Anabolic steroid use at this age may be more damaging than use that begins in adulthood [30].
+Read more about doping substance use among young people.

 Adverse effects: severe diseases